-Chamber Choir is the classical showpiece of the Choral Department.
+Chamber Choir focuses on the study and performance of challenging and sophisticated repertoire.
 Students in this choir must be committed to developing their personal musical and performing skills within an ensemble focused on achieving the highest levels of choral excellence.
-The repertoire studied is varied and challenging.
 The choir often sings complex harmonies and in languages other than English.
-Performance is an integral part of this course and factors significantly in evaluation.
-This auditioned ensemble consists of approximately 30 voices.
+Performance is an integral part of this course and factors significantly in assessment.
+This auditioned ensemble consists of approximately 20-24 voices.